What Are Claude Connectors? Data Access, Auth, Custom Setup, and Troubleshooting

 What Are Claude Connectors?

 Claude Connectors are MCP servers that extend what Claude can do.
 Without connectors, Claude only has access to the conversation and any files you upload.
-With connectors, Claude can reach into your tools and services: search your Google Drive, read your Slack messages, query your Stripe dashboard, pull Jira tickets, or access any API your connector exposes.
+With connectors, Claude can reach into your tools and services: search your Google Drive, read your Slack messages, query your Stripe dashboard, pull Jira tickets, or access any API the connector exposes.

 There are two types: